AdvancedCustomFields/docs/fields/file.md

 	$icon = $file['icon'];

-	// Set the thumbnail as $icon if the file type is 'image'. if( $file['type'] == 'image' ) {
+	// Set thumbnail as $icon if file type is 'image'. if( $file['type'] == 'image' ) {
 		$icon =  $file['sizes']['thumbnail'];
 	}